-If you think you may have been exposed to HIV through sex without a condom, or due to a broken condom, make an appointment with a healthcare provider as soon as possible.
+If you think you may have been exposed to HIV through sex without a condom, or due to a broken condom, make an appointment with a healthcare professional as soon as possible.

 If you see a doctor within

-There’s a window period between the time a person is first exposed to HIV and when it will show up on different types of HIV tests.
+The window period refers to the time between when a person is first exposed to HIV and when it will show up on different types of HIV tests.

 A person can still transmit HIV to others during this period.
 In fact, transmission may even be more likely because there are higher levels of the virus in a person’s body during the window period.